Rosewyn Scotch Collie Puppies

 This is a working dog, not a weekend warrior, dog park dog, day care dog, or 9-5 crate dog.
 He doesn't live in the same world as other breeds where everyone he meets is his best friend.
 He bonds tight, trusts hard, and needs to be side by side with his person every day in order to be happy.

 Rosewyn dogs are truly wonderful in the right homes.
-If you think this might be you, we would love to hear from you below.
+If you think this might be you, we would love to have you apply below.

 This litter is planned for Summer 2021

 Because of the incredible pedigree of this litter, our preference is for working, breeding, and performance homes.
 However, this won't be suitable for every puppy, so we welcome companion homes to apply as well.
 As always, puppies are matched with owners based on temperament and the needs of our Wait list.